CityWebConsultants/Iris/readme.md

 * [Database entity queries through simple widgets placed in HTML.](#entity-queries)
 * [Simple export and import of configuration.](#made-for-version-control)
 * [Built using and for Windows, Linux and Mac OS.](#operating-system-support)

-### Help build Iris

-After a year of keeping it to ourselves, we'd love for you to try out Iris, let us know what we've done right and wrong and help us build it by contributing to its source code via pull requests and by building modules and themes.

 ### Admin interface